 6. Will I have any future liability if I take my home off the market and sell with another agent at a later date?

 Imagine you were with Agent A, on a sole agency contract.
 You were unhappy with their service so terminated the arrangement, served your two weeks notice and were off.
 You sign up with another estate agent – Agent B – and three months later, the sale of your property goes through.
 You pay Agent B the commission you owe them for selling your home only to be approached by Agent A asking for a percentage as well because they argue the purchaser was originally “introduced” by them.
 This could happen months, or even years after you left the original contract.

 So read your contract carefully and understand what continuing liability you might be signing up to beyond the term of your contract.
 Fight any suggestion that you should pay two finders’ fees.

-Join the HomeOwners Alliance and let us cast an independent eye over your contract before you sign, and let us help with your house sale with our Home Helpline, Ask an Expert Service, Legal Advice Line, exclusive Conveyancing discount, whole of market mortgage brokers and more.
-Click here for member benefits.
+Join the HomeOwners Alliance and let us cast an independent eye over your contract before you sign.
+You can also access our Home Helpline, Ask an Expert Service, Legal Advice Line and conveyancing discount.
+Click here to find out more

 7. What happens if we disagree on something?